“Bullying., Nobody wishes his or her child to be bullied. You shouldn’t have to put with it nor should your child”.

 Encourage them to develop a hobby or sport.

 Encourage them to do things they are good at – this will help confidence.

-And of course, when they are young read anti bullying material together, so they can read about themselves in an assertive role dealing positively with bullying and gain confidence by knowing the rules they can follow to protect themselves.
+And of course, when they are young read anti-bullying material together, so they can read about themselves in an assertive role, dealing positively with bullying and gaining confidence by knowing the rules they can follow to protect themselves.

 4 How to Approach the School.

 When you learn that your child is being bullied, keep a diary of incidents and make notes of all injuries with photographs and details of doctor/hospital visits.
 Additionally keep a note of everyone you speak to about the bullying and keep copies of letters you write.
 When talking to staff try not to be aggressive, lose your temper, or shout and swear.